pokarats/CoDER/README.md

 surprising, however, that with only 50% of CUIs present, the model can still achieve higher evaluation metrics than using the baseline W2V embeddings for the CUI input type.

+Please see [Extension Results](/res/README.md#extension-results) for further details.

 ### Combined Text and CUI Input Model

 We also experimented with training the baseline LAAT model with both types of input: text and CUI.
 We used W2V embeddings for the text input type and the case4 KGE for the CUI input type.
 The idea is to investigate if adding hierachical or relational information in the KGE-represented CUIs to the text-input data improves model's performance.

-### GNN
+### WIP:GNN

 From the results of the Combined and KGE models, the text-input LAAT model shows the highest P, R, and F1 scores.
 We hypothesized that the LSTM-based encoder in the baseline LAAT model favors sequential embeddings and input type.
 As a result, any gain in hierachical or relational information from KGE pretraining would have been negated by the encoder model.

 To verify this, we experimented with a GNN-based encoder model with pre-trained KGE.
+(Results pending implementation)

 #### GCN